CodebyJet/GA-Project-3-Frontend/README.md

 ## Brief:
 With this project, we were given the brief to build a full stack app, the app could be of our own choice, as long as it was:
-- A MERN stack app
+- A MERN stack app (MongoDb, Express, React and Node).
-- used authentication
+- used authentication.
-- at least two models on the back end
+- at least two models on the back end.
 - multiple components on the front end.

 ---

 ## Planning:
-The first day of the project, as a group, be brainstormed possible ideas.
+The first day of the project, as a group, we brainstormed possible ideas.
 These ranged from:
 - a shopping list
 - a messaging board, like myspace
 We settled on the idea of having a hybrid travel app.
 Users could register and write posts about the countries they had visited - and as the amount of comments on a country increased, it would change colour on a world map.
+We all used the same Excalidraw board, to plan and brainstorm what functions we may need.

 <img src="./readMe_extras/sketch.png">

-## The tasks
-Before we all jumped into it, we looked to see if there was any react components that would do the effect we were after.
+We looked to see if there was any react components that would do the effect we were after.
 Luckily there was, and we went with React Simple Maps.
 Next we sketched out what functions and components we believed we would need, and made a Trello board to divide the tasks up.
+These were allocated based on how comfortable you felt doing the task.

 <img src="./readMe_extras/Trello.jpg">

+You were free to put yourself on the task, move it into the Doing section, so no one doubled up - Unless you were fixing something someone had made.

+---

 ## Stage 1: The backend
 With the tasks divided up, and a rough idea in motion.
 We started work on the back end.
 I created the index.js and the helpers.js, this was a simple start server function, connecting to Monogdb - As the project went on this was expanded to use CORS and express.json.